 10. Have extra cash/credit available.
 You will be expected to cover everything up front (hotel, food, etc.), if you break down.
 You get reimbursed later (or so they say).
 And keep your receipts!
 You will need those receipts for any expected reimbursement.

 11. Read reviews on hotels before choosing to stay somewhere last minute.
 Or else use trusted brands.
-I’ve found Motel 6 to allow dogs at every facility, be very accommodating, and only a few of their locations lack a microwave or mini-fridge, which isn’t bad for an inexpensive hotel.
+I’ve found Motel 6 to allow dogs at every facility, be very accommodating, and only a few of their locations lack a microwave or mini-fridge, which isn’t bad for an inexpensive hotel (there’s still some Motel 6’s that are not updated, so check before choosing).
 They are always clean too, at least in my experience.
 My second choice is La Quinta.
 Again, I have big dogs, so if furry friends aren’t an issue, you may have other brands you trust.

 12. Expect that the rental company could care less about you.
 They expect your rental to go as smooth as possible with no problems, and will only deal with you when something goes wrong.
 And they will probably be very bad at dealing with anything that goes wrong.